Stheven Robles: 2023–24: La 32 and first CONCACAF Champions Cup

 On 6 February 2024, in the first leg of round one of the 2024 CONCACAF Champions Cup, Robles provided an assist for Carlos Mejía in a 4–1 loss to Monterrey.
 In the second leg of round one, Robles played the full match in a humiliating 7–1 defeat and were eliminated.
-In the 328th edition of the Clásico Chapín on 17 April, Robles received a yellow card at the 21st minute in a goaless draw.
+In the 328th edition of the Clásico Chapín on 17 April, Robles received a yellow card at the 21st minute in a goalless draw.
 A week later, in the first leg of the quarter-finals of the 2024 Clausura, Robles received a yellow card at the 49th minute in a 1–0 win against Cobán Imperial.
 In the second leg on 27 April, Robles received a yellow card at the 49th minute, as Comunicaciones won 3–0 on aggregate.
-On 2 May, in the first leg of the semi-finals, Robles played in a goaless draw against Municipal.
+On 2 May, in the first leg of the semi-finals, Robles played in a goalless draw against Municipal.
 In the second leg, Robles crashed into Alejandro Galindo after fighting for the ball in the air.
 He would then have to wear a cap to detain the bleeding and had to receive medical assistance to be evaluated.
 However, Comunicaciones lost 3–0 and was eliminated.
 On 20 May, it was confirmed that Robles would stay with the club for another season.